 I’ll never forget reading the last page of this chapter in A Dance With Dragons.
 Still waiting to find out what happens next …

-In real-life, we seek to avoid anxieties, yet in fiction, as crazy as it may sound, we seek them out.
+In reality, we seek to avoid anxieties, yet in fiction, we seek them out.
 There’s a degree of excitement involved in watching someone deal with a tricky situation.
 It grips us.
 We want to see if they can get out of it.
 There are other reasons too.
 Perhaps it makes us feel better about ourselves, that if someone you can relate to, even in a fictional book, is going through a stressful time, it almost feels like you’re not alone.

 With books, we enjoy the control of an on/off switch.
 As soon as we close the book those feelings stop.
 It’s a little harder to escape the anxieties that plague our lives.